 Sales tax is due when you buy a motor vehicle to use in Idaho.
 For Idaho sales and use tax purposes, a motor vehicle is defined as a car, bus, truck, motor home, or on-highway motorcycle that's required to be registered for use on public roads.
 Vehicles such as snowmobiles, boats, ATVs, UTVs, and motorcycles intended for off-road use aren't considered motor vehicles and not all exemptions from sales and use tax apply.

 If an Idaho resident buys a vehicle outside of the state, use tax is due (with credit given for taxes paid to another state) on the fair market value at the time it enters Idaho.

 A sale means any transfer of title to tangible personal property, either through monetary payment, barter, or exchange of goods or services.
 The sale occurs when a title passes from a seller to a buyer.
 Unless otherwise agreed, a motor vehicle title passes to the buyer when the seller delivers the goods, even if a title document is delivered at a different time or place.

 - ST-104-MV, Idaho Sales Tax Exemption Certificate - Vehicle/Vessel

-- ST-133, Sales Tax Exemption Certificate - Transfer Affidavit
+- ST-133 GT, Use Tax Exemption Certificate - Gift Transfer Affidavit

 - ST-102, Use Tax Exemption Certificate New Resident or Military